How it all started.

 Under the guise of “Hey, it is pretty useful if we can post a number of photos on social media immediately after the concert to thank the visitors…” I was allowed to shoot the first three songs from two big concerts.
 Who, you say?
 The 1975 at AFAS Live and Macklemore & Ryan Lewis at the Ziggo Dome.

 I certainly didn’t take my best photos those evenings, but I found it fascinating.
 It was the moment where I realized shooting concerts and productions could be your actual job, how cool would that be to achieve?
 Later that summer I would be present at a number of festivals for the same company and things started to roll.
 It was venue TivoliVredenburg in Utrecht who added me end of 2017 to their team of photographers.
 They gave me the chance to photograph several concerts per month so I could develop myself.

-Things escalated a little bit since then and nowadays I serve the best production-, media- and corporate companies with epic photos of their shows and productions.
+Things escalated a little bit since then and nowadays I serve the best production and media companies with epic photos of their shows and productions.
 With the same fascination for big productions, stunning lights, beautiful stage designs and massive crowds.

 What's important to me.

 I strongly believe that what makes me different, relative to other photographers, is who I am as a person.
 Sure, it’s useful to deliver a bunch of photos the client is happy with.
 But if you’re purely focussing on the photos, I bet there are several other photographers who are able to make you happy as well.
 What distinguishes us from each other is how we walk and talk, that’s where the real difference is.
 With that in mind I thought it made sense to create space where I could tell a little bit more about my values.
 Because wouldn’t it be weird to only focus on the photos, then?

 FAMILY & FRIENDS